Category: Travel Info

 Just outside the cruise terminal

 As you can see above, taxis are ALWAYS lined up outside major ports.
-Its the same at the cozumel ferry if your on a day trip to cozumel from playa del Carmen and beach clubs.
+Its the same at the cozumel ferry if you’re on a day trip to cozumel from playa del Carmen and beach clubs.
 They operate on a first come first serve basis.

 Taxi rates are different depending on where you, so before you can find the prices of taxis organized by location.
 Just click the photo to enlarge.